Ukwala Supermarkets

-Ukwala Supermarkets, often called Ukwala, is a supermarket chain in Kenya, with the largest economy in the East African Community.
-The supermarket chain is a subsidiary of Choppies, a retail conglomerate based in Gaborone, Botswana.
+Ukwala Supermarkets, often called Ukwala, was a supermarket chain in Kenya, with the largest economy in the East African Community.
+The supermarket chain was a subsidiary of Choppies, a retail conglomerate based in Gaborone, Botswana.

 Location

-The head office of Ukwala is on Haile Selassie Avenue, in Nairobi, the largest city in Kenya and the capital of that country.
+The head office of Ukwala was on Haile Selassie Avenue, in Nairobi, the largest city in Kenya and the capital of that country.

 Overview

-Ukwala owns and operates supermarkets in Kenya.
-It is the fifth largest of the major supermarket chains in Kenya, behind Tuskys, Uchumi and Naivas.
+Ukwala owned and operated supermarkets in Kenya.
+It was the fifth largest of the major supermarket chains in Kenya, behind Tuskys, Uchumi and Naivas.

 Branches

 As of January 2018, Ukwala maintained eleven branches in Kenya.
 Another three new stores are in the pipeline for 2018.
-Ukwala does not have any branches outside of Kenya.
+Ukwala did not have any branches outside of Kenya.

 Ownership

 Ukwala is 75 percent owned by Choppies, a Botswana-based supermarket chain, whose stock is listed on the Botswana Stock Exchange and Johannesburg Stock Exchange, with 157 African stores.
 Export Trading Group, a Tanzanian company, hold the remaining 25 percent shareholding.